 NordVPN is one of the most established VPN names on the market right now and recent investment means it is once again one of the very best too.
 It does have some limitations for Chinese users, as their iOS app is definitely not currently working in China.
 But other apps are, with their Windows app the best to go for as it includes a specific mode for Chinese users in the Settings menu.
 It is also possible to download the Android app directly from the apk file.
 To get NordVPN working without a hitch, you will need to enable Obfuscated servers and then it shouldn’t take you too long to find a server that works.

 If you do opt for NordVPN, you are choosing a VPN which offers an extensive range of servers with many in the South-east Asia region including Hong Kong, Taiwan, and Japan.
 They also offer top of the range encryption and being based offshore it also has the best privacy policies around too.
 Their speeds have been an issue in the past but of late investment in new servers has seen this problem all but erased and their fast, consistent connections have seen them catapulted right back to the top of most people’s best VPN lists.
+Perhaps best of all is NordVPN’s extensive server network, numbering 5,500+ nodes in 60 countries worldwide.
 Certainly, for users of international Bitcoin Exchanges, NordVPN remains a good bet, especially if you like to manage your investments on Windows.

 VyprVPNs ownership of their servers gives them the ability to customize hardware and software for optimal speed.
 It also means they can offer an extra level of security because no third-party can ever access their servers.
 Combine this with their no user logs policy and their own excellent Chameleon protocol, which uses the the basic 256-bit encryption most VPNs use and also scrambles packet metadata, which makes it unrecognizable to deep packet inspection which the Chinese Communist Party is known to use, and there is little wonder VyprVPN is so popular in China or such a good bet for accessing Bitcoin Exchanges.